Getting Around FAQs

 The BC Motor Vehicle Act sets the speed limit in any municipality at 50 km/h, unless otherwise specified.
 Exceptions are schools or playgrounds.

-We are not unique in that many of our residential streets do not have different speed zones.
+Keep in mind that we are not unique in that many of our residential streets do not have different speed zones.
 It is common in the province to have mixed traffic on the road.

 Can you install speed humps on my street?